 - Watery vaginal discharge or changes in vaginal discharge

 If you’re showing signs of preterm labor, your doctor may test your vaginal discharge for the presence of fetal fibronectin, which is a glue-like substance that’s found in the uterus.
 Fetal fibronectin is normally detected in vaginal discharge near the end of pregnancy.
 If your fetal fibronectin test is positive, you’re at increased risk of going into preterm labor.

-If your doctor thinks that you will go into preterm labor—or if preterm labor has already started—he or she can take action to help keep you and your baby as healthy as possible.
-Depending on your specific circumstances, your doctor may recommend restricted activity or advise you to avoid exercise, sexual intercourse or travel.
+If your doctor thinks that you'll go into preterm labor—or if preterm labor has already started—he or she can take action to help keep you and your baby as healthy as possible.
+Depending on your specific circumstances, your doctor may recommend restricted activity or advise you to avoid exercise, sexual intercourse, or travel.